softcraft-development/typonomy/docs/type-aliases/JsonObject.md

 > **JsonObject**: `object`

-A type for objects that can be represented in JSON.
+A collection of key-value pairs that are valid in JSON.

 ## Index signature